ST. CLAIR HEALTH CORPORATION

 FINANCIAL ASSISTANCE PROGRAM

-Financial Assistance is granted to all balance(s) that have a patient responsibility (after Self Pay Discount or patient balances after insurance) if patients (and if applicable spouses) meet St. Clair’s Financial Assistance Qualifying Guidelines (see Exhibit C).
+Financial Assistance (Formal Financial Assistance and Presumptive Financial Assistance) is granted to all balance(s) that have a patient responsibility (after Self Pay Discount or patient balances after insurance) if patients (and if applicable spouses) meet St. Clair’s Financial Assistance Policy Guidelines and Qualifying Financial Guidelines (see Exhibit C).

 The Program is available to all patients of SCHC, other than those set forth below who: